For me, Romania was one of the least-known countries in Europe when I visited almost ten years ago.

 I hope this list of amazing places in Romania has helped you plan your time in this underrated country or maybe inspired you to put it on your bucket list.

-For food lovers, don’t miss our post on the 20 most popular foods from Romania.
+Don’t miss ourĀ perfect itinerary for 2 days in Bucharest.
+For food lovers, our post on the 20 most popular foods from Romania is worth a read.

 Why not explore Hungary next?
 Our itinerary for the perfect two days in Budapest covers that.
 You could then spend two days in Vienna and two days in Prague.